Collaborne/media-player/README.md

 You can **play** both, **audio** and **video** files.

-*Note: At the moment we support URL to video and audio files.
+*Note: At the moment we support video and audio files URL.
 Youtube, twitch and other media streaming services URL's are not supported yet.*

 [Live demo](https://collaborne.github.io/video-player/)

 ## Introduction

-`@collaborne/video-player` provides a set of: "draft" player that has own PIP and Fullscreen implementation, UI Controls, a high flexibility for composing different players UI Controls, hooks for accessing media store/data, and even a ready to go media player solution
+`@collaborne/video-player` provides a set of: "draft" player that has own PIP and Fullscreen implementation, UI Controls, a high flexibility for composing different player's UI Controls, hooks for accessing media store/data and event listeners, a ready to go media player solution
-(with our own customized MUI Themed Components).
+(with our own customized MUI Themed Components) and many other features.

 ### Installation